 The value of in-place leases and lease origination costs are amortized to expense over the remaining term of the respective leases, which generally range from 10 to 15 years.
 The value of customer relationship intangibles, which is the benefit to us resulting from the likelihood of an existing tenant renewing its lease, are amortized to expense over the remaining term and any anticipated renewal periods in the respective leases, but in no event does the amortization period for intangible assets exceed the remaining depreciable life of the building.
-Should a tenant terminate its lease, the unamortized portion of the above-market and below-market lease values, in-place lease values, lease origination costs and customer relationship intangibles will be immediately charged to the related income or expense.
-Total amortization expense related to these intangible assets was \$4.9 million, \$4.0 million and \$3.7 million for the years ended December 31, 2012, 2011 and 2010, respectively.
+Should a tenant terminate its lease, the unamortized portion of the above-market and below-market lease values would be charged to rental income and the unamortized portion of in-place lease values, lease origination costs and customer relationship intangibles will be immediately charged to amortization expense.
+Total amortization expense related to these intangible assets and liabilities was \$7.3 million, \$4.9 million, and \$4.0 million for the years ended December 31, 2013, 2012, and 2011, respectively.